dk14/rflows/README.md

 #####Meta

-Meta - is meta-information which contains current executing flow itself (including name), so you can propagate it to handler, services etc. Used for metrics and logging to define the concrete flow (act, splitter or aggregator) where some measured/logged event is actually takes place.
+Meta - is meta-information which contains current executing flow itself (including name), so you can propagate it to handler, services etc. Used for metrics and logging to define a concrete flow (act, splitter or aggregator) where some measured/logged event is actually takes place.

 ####See also

-See `RoutingDSLTest.scala` for complete working example

 TODO: Big Flow Decomposition

 TODO: "how to write handler" examples

-TODO: Flow and Routing terms

 TODO: how to register before, after, failure handlers